TheVareno/dynamont/dynamont-polya/DOCUMENTATION.md

   - `output_test.csv` → output of read id, poly(A) borders with estimated length for each given read id in CSV format

 - **main/**
-  - `argparse.hpp` → containing script to parse aguments
+  - `argparse.hpp` → header file for parsing command-line arguments, providing a clean interface to handle user inputs and options
   - `bam_analysis.py` → analysis of basecaller output in bam format for poly(A) length estimation
   - `polyA.cpp` → compute the forward and backward alogortihm, also trains Hidden Markov Model using Baum–Welch algorithm
   - `polyA.hpp` → the header file main computation, containing all the functions needed for segmentation and traning the model